matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 that rely on stable network identifiers for each replica.

-11. NEW SECTION - PROBES
+NEW SECTION - PROBES.

 1) What are Probes in Kubernetes?
 Answer: Probes are diagnostic tools used by Kubernetes to determine the health of a container within a pod.
 They perform checks to ensure containers are running as expected.
 Kubernetes uses this information to make decisions about the pod, like restarting a container that's failing or stopping traffic to a container that's not ready to accept requests.

-2) Explain the Difference Between Liveness and Readiness Probes.
+2) Explain the Difference Between Liveness and Readiness Probes?
 Answer: Liveness probes determine if a container is running and healthy.
 If a liveness probe fails, Kubernetes restarts the container.
 Readiness probes determine if a container is ready to serve requests.
 If a readiness probe fails, Kubernetes stops routing traffic to the pod until it passes the readiness check.
 Liveness probes ensure reliability, while readiness